cockroachdb/docs/indexes.md

 ---
 title: Indexes
-summary: Indexes improve SQL's performance by helping it locate data without having to look through every row of a table.
+summary: Indexes improve your database's performance by helping SQL locate data without having to look through every row of a table.
 toc: false
 toc_not_nested: true
 ---

-Indexes improve SQL's performance by helping it locate data without having to look through every row of a table.
+Indexes improve your database's performance by helping SQL locate data without having to look through every row of a table.

 <div id="toc"></div>

-## How do indexes work?
+## How Do Indexes Work?

 When you create an index, CockroachDB "indexes" the columns you specify, which creates a copy of the columns and then sorts their values (without sorting the values in the table itself).